arboleya/electrify/README.md

 npm install -g electrify
 ````

-For invoking Electron methods from Meteor, you'll also need to install the
+> For invoking Electron methods from Meteor, you'll also need to install the
-`arboleya:electrify` meteor package.
+> `arboleya:electrify` meteor package.

-For more infos, check [Meteor x Electron communication](#meteor-x-electron-communication).
+> For more info check [Meteor x Electron communication](#meteor-x-electron-communication).

 ## Running app